 Within many industries, counterfeiting has proven to be a major source of both direct corporate cost as well as lost corporate image.
-The mounting need to protect corporate assets in issues involving product liability, and the ability to prove product authenticity, is becoming an absolute requirement.
+The mounting need to protect corporate assets in issues involving product liability, and the ability to prove product authenticity is becoming an absolute requirement.
 In both the pharmaceutical and semiconductor industries alone, estimates place the annual cost of product counterfeiting between $170 and $200B.
 Overall, industry estimates are in the $1.5-1.75T/year range.
 And these costs do not begin to assess the immeasurable loss of customer confidence in suppliers.

-Provide a technology and anti-counterfeiting system to guarantee that good products are not the source of customer issues.
-That is, ensure counterfeits of these products are identifiable and can be segregated from genuine products throughout the lifetime of the product.
+Provide a technology and system that can guarantee that good products are not the source of customer issues.
+That is, ensure counterfeits of these products are identifiable and can be segregated from genuine throughout the lifetime of the product.

-By recognizing (during documentation of customer issues/requirements) that manufacturing issues were also considered a significant problem; the traceability system design and implementation enabled the seamless addition of manufacturing efficiency developments, leveraging the traceability infrastructure installed to address the company’s anti-counterfeiting needs.
+Note: By recognizing (during documentation of customer issues/requirements) that manufacturing issues were also considered a significant problem; the traceability system design and implementation enabled the seamless addition of manufacturing efficiency developments, leveraging the traceability infrastructure installed to address the company’s anti-counterfeiting needs.